UDC-GAC/toxo/README.rst

 Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Model is a symbolic representation of a epistasis model.
+Model is a symbolic representation of an epistasis model.
 It is responsible for reading the model, parsing the text file and converting the penetrance strings to symbolic expressions.
 It offers two methods to calculate penetrance tables which maximize the associated penetrance or heritability under certain constraints.

 Attributes
 """""""""""""""""""""""""""""""""""""